thegiftofgabes/10-spellblades/Spellblades.md

 Each Witness must bring forth their share of the Apocrypha, in turns and over each other, as is their wont.

-All Witnesses must conduct themselves with utmost respect, care, and understanding of each other's limits and boundaries, as well as they're own.
+All Witnesses must conduct themselves with utmost respect, care, and understanding of each other's limits and boundaries, as well as their own.

 Learn and teach each other when to draw a veil over the Apocrypha, and what lines must not be crossed by any means.

 Each Witness is expected to role-play a Spellblade, as well as contribute to each other's account, and thus contribute to the overall telling of the Apocrypha.

+When secular actors are introduced to the testimony, all Witnesses are responsible for their account.
+Taking turns, each witness will be in charge of those actors as needed, relay their interaction with the Covenant dispassionately and removed

 When secular actors come into play, one of the Witnesses must relay their interaction with the Covenant dispassionately and removed, for as long as they are not acting directly towards their own Spellblade.